openapis/api-specs/specs/getsatisfaction/README.md

 ## Issues

-1. The current Swagger specs are based on the JSON response format type.
-The XML format response uses the Atom format and provides the following additional response properties:
+1. The current Swagger specs are based on the JSON response format type which provides less metadata than the XML.
+Specifically, the XML format also provides:
     1. paging links for `self`, `first`, `next`, and `last`
     2. result set properties including `question_count`, `idea_count`, `problem_count`, `talk_count`, `unanswered_count`
-2. Swaggger UI: The Get Satisfaction API does not work with Swagger UI's "Try It Now" feature as it does not return the `Access-Control-Allow-Origin` header to support CORS.
-More information on this is available [here](https://github.com/swagger-api/swagger-ui/blob/master/README.md#cors-support).
-3. Postman: As of now, RAML support is preferred when using Postman due to [Swagger 2.0 compatibility](https://github.com/postmanlabs/postman-app-support/issues/843).
+2. Postman: As of now, RAML support is preferred when using Postman due to [Swagger 2.0 compatibility](https://github.com/postmanlabs/postman-app-support/issues/843).
 Specifically, Swagger 2.0 will substitute `{{variable}}` as default values causing mismatches in API calls.
 RAML does not load any default vaules.
+3. Swaggger UI: The Get Satisfaction API does not work with a locally hosted Swagger UI as it does not return the `Access-Control-Allow-Origin` header to support CORS.
+More information on this is available [here](https://github.com/swagger-api/swagger-ui/blob/master/README.md#cors-support).